parameshwarbhat411/Weather_Prediction_Project/README.md

 - **Google BigQuery (BQ)** (for querying and analysis)
 - A list of **locations** for which you want to fetch weather data.
 - A scheduled Airflow DAG run (e.g., **daily**) to ensure continuous updates.
+- **Machine Learning Model Training** to periodically retrain the model.

 ---